GuanLab/DDR-Drug-Synergy-Prediction/README.md

 * Train and validate the the final version of the Drug Synergy prediction model.
 * Carry our SHAP analysis on the whole test set
 * Carry out SHAP analysis on each of the mode-of-action syngergy pairs
-* Print dependency plot of different types of molecular markders of the gene of interest.
+* Print dependency plot of different types of molecular markers of the gene of interest.